stackhpc/ansible-role-os-images/README.md

 `os_images_common`: A set of elements to include in every image listed.
 Defaults to `cloud-init enable-serial-console stable-interface-names`.

+`os_images_dib_pkg_name`: Optionally customise the name parameter passed to the ansible.builtin.pip module when installing diskimage-builder.
+This can be used to install diskimage-builder from version control.

 `os_images_dib_version`: Optionally set a version of diskimage-builder to install.
 By default this is not constrained.